spiridonov/freyja/README.md

 _Freyja - a goddess in Norse mythology, daughter of Njord._

-Lightweight Ruby hash transformer originally created for deserializing ActiveRecord model.
+Lightweight Ruby hash translator originally created for deserializing ActiveRecord model.